 More Best Practices for Cleaning Carpet

-When it comes to vacuuming, there are some general rules that should be applied.
+When it comes to vacuuming, three other general rules should be applied.

-When to Vacuum the Home
+Why You Should Vacuum the Home

 Protecting Your Carpet

-This can be applied easily.
-Check if your carpet is under any warranty, as adding products on the carpet could void that warranty entirely.
+If you're concerned about ruining your carpet by vacuuming, consider purchasing a carpet-protecting spray which can be applied easily.
+Check if your carpet is under any warranty, as adding products to the carpet could void that warranty entirely.

 The Importance of Vacuuming.
 The Carpet and Rug Institute.